BOOONE — First Baptist Church of Boone celebrated 150 years of service in Boone on Sunday, Sept. 12.

 The church canceled the original celebration in light of inclement weather from Hurricane Ida.

-Dobyns was unable to attend Sunday’s celebration due to a family emergency, but Reverend Gerald Hodges, delivered a sermon in his absence.
+Reverend Gerald Hodges delivered a sermon on Sunday.
 Hodges is currently pastor at Westwood Baptist Church in Roxboro, North Carolina, but his message celebrated the heritage and vision of the First Baptist Church.

 An anniversary team compiled a list of current and former church members of the praise and worship team, including Billy Ralph Winkler, who has been minister of music at First Baptist Church since 2011.
 Winkler asked the congregation to join the choir in singing a hymn, and several prayers and selections later, Rev. Hodges stood behind the pulpit regaling memories of his upbringing in First Baptist Church.
 Hodges said he spent many Sundays and Wednesdays being loved and cared for by members of First Baptist.